Maritime job hunt assistance, from www.dieselduck.net

 Never forget, a resume, and your pertinent documents, are living documents, they live, change and die with age, so make sure you are always updating and reviewing to keep the most current information available.
 If your medical is not valid, you cannot sail !

 You might want to consider having your resume "live" on a professional social network.
 I have my resume / intro package on my desktop that I send to prospective employers directly by email, but I also have an online version on this website, and a professional profile on LinkedIn.
 LinkedIn is more for office types, but increasingly, it has become a great place to connect with shipmates and recruiters alike.
-Having your own LinkedIn provides a constant and enhanced way of promoting yourself, and be reachable, no matter where you are.
+Having your own LinkedIn page provides a constant and enhanced way of promoting yourself, and be reachable, no matter where you are.

 Find the right job

 So what to do ?
 How do I find my dream job ?

 First of all, there is no dream job, until you dream; then temper that with reality.

 A great deal has changed since I first started this area of the web site back in 1999, the notoriously cautious marine industry has since adopted the internet like never before.
 Ship owners realized that they could forgo the cost of a crew recruiting agency by using their company website, with a simple link to their recruitment contact information - one of the few benefits of owner frugality, that has benefited crew.